 With original residents such as legendary DJ/Producer Oscar G, trance maven Edgar V, house stalwart Roland, and local favorite Ivano Bellini, the gauntlet had been thrown down.
 Coupled with a sudden influx of guest DJs such as Paul Van Dyk, Paul Oakenfold, John Digweed, Sasha, Deep Dish, Danny Tenaglia (who played a record 20-hour set during the 2000 WMC), and a then-unknown Dutch fellow named TiÃ«sto, the nightlife landscape of the area, and the nation as a whole had been shaken up.

 Guest DJs of course took note of this phenomena, and these former main room denizens soon were requesting to work their magic on the outdoors.
 Closing times of 2 PM rapidly became the norm.

 Soon, Space began to receive numerous media accolades and awards from the local government for “making” Downtown.
 With no signs of slowing, Space progressed througout the first decade of the 21st century, consistently bringing in the top dance talent from throughout the world.
-Sets of ten hours or more became the norm for guest DJs, with talent like Deep Dish, Behrouz, Sander Kleinenberg, Erick Morillo, David Guetta, Eric Prydz, Victor Calderone, Mark Knight, Boris, Desyn Masiello, as well as new residents Cedric Gervais, Patrick M, and Lazardi easily playing into the afternoon hours.
+Sets of ten hours or more became the norm for guest DJs, with talent like Deep Dish, Behrouz, Sander Kleinenberg, Erick Morillo, David Guetta, Eric Prydz, Victor Calderone, Loco Dice, Paco Osuna, Mark Knight, Boris, Desyn Masiello, as well as residents Cocodrills, LP, ALX, Patrick M, and Allan Gallego easily playing into the afternoon hours.